grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/HTB-RetiredMachines.md

-# Grav3m1ndbyte's Hack The Box Retired Machines WriteUps
+# Grav3m1ndbyte's Hack The Box Retired Machines Walkthroughs

 ![Grav3m1ndbyte HTB Badge](https://www.hackthebox.eu/badge/image/75471)

+  As Hack The Box members are not supposed to release any write up or walkthrough while machines or challenges are stil Active, I will be updating the content as the machines start to get retired.

+  At the moment, I don't have much here as the rest of my walkthroughs are from machines that are still active.
+If my assistance is needed, refer to my [Contact Me](/contact.md) page and feel free to do so.